Your Guide to Post-Christmas Day Cleanup

 Start with the dishes

 The dishes are probably everywhere and until you get them out of the way, it’s almost impossible to clean anything else.
-Soak the pots and oven dishes in hot water and washing up liquid to remove stubborn stains.
-While they soak, start cleaning the rest of the dishes with washing up liquid and sponge.
+Soak the pots and oven dishes in hot water and wash up liquid to remove stubborn stains.
+While they soak, start cleaning the rest of the dishes with washing up liquid and a sponge.

 If you are using a dishwasher – as most of you probably are – make sure to soak the dishes with stubborn stains with hot water and soap first.
 Before placing them in the dishwasher with the rest of the dishes, scrub them gently.